royaltm/node-murmurhash-native/README.md

 Significant changes in 2.x
 --------------------------

 The 1.x output types were very confusing.
-E.g. "hex" was just an equivalent of `murmurHash(data, "buffer").toString("hex")` which renders incorrect hexadecimal number.
+E.g. "hex" was just an equivalent of `murmurHash(data, "buffer").toString("hex")` which rendered incorrect hexadecimal number.
 So all the string output type encodings: "utf8", "ucs2", "ascii", "hex", "base64" and "binary" were completely removed in 2.0 as being simply useless.

 The "number" output type has been adapted to all variants in a way more compatible with other murmurhash [implementations][murmurhash3js].
 For 32bit hash the return value is an unsigned 32-bit integer (it was signed integer in 1.x) and for other hashes it's a hexadecimal number.

 The "buffer" output type wasn't modified except that the default output is now "number" for all of the hashes.

 Additionally when passing unsupported value to `encoding` or `output_type` argument the function throws `TypeError`.

 Another breaking change is for the BE platforms.
-Starting with 2.0 endian-ness is supported, so hashes should be consistent regardless of the cpu type.
+Starting with 2.0 endian-ness is recognized, so hashes should be consistent regardless of the cpu type.

 Since v2.1 the callback argument was introduced.